front-commerce/developers.front-commerce.com/source/docs/magento1/search-engine.md

 be taken into account after at most one minute by Front-Commerce.
 </blockquote>

-After restarting Front-Commerce, you should be able run a GraphQL query to search for products, for instance:
+After restarting Front-Commerce, you should be able to run a GraphQL query to search for products, for instance:

 ```graphql